 The library offers a number of resources and assistive technologies for individuals with learning or mobility challenges.
 This page outlines the general services offered, though we encourage anyone with specialized needs to contact staff members for personal assistance.
-Please note that many of the library's electronically accessible ebooks and journals now come with built-in voice-reading technology; contact library staff for further assistance with those.
+Please note that many of the library's electronically accessible ebooks and journals now come with built-in voice-reading technology provided by publishers or database providers; contact library staff for further assistance with those.